nobody43/zabbix-smartmontools/README.md

 Q: Script exits with exception/error.<br>
 A: [Report](https://github.com/nobodysu/zabbix-smartmontools/issues) it.

-## Issues
+## Known issues
-- Zabbix web panel displays an error on json discovery, but everything works fine (#7)
+- Zabbix web panel displays an error on json discovery, but everything works fine ([#7](https://github.com/nobodysu/zabbix-smartmontools/issues/7))
 - Data on some systems may be absent right after boot due to ACHI warmup
 - Windows version does not detaches, and data will only be gathered on second pass (probably permanent workaround)